EJOOSTEROP/mimosa/README.md

 pip install ternyxmimosa
 ```

-Alternatively clone this repository.
+Alternatively clone this repository and use `poetry install`.
 Or pip install from GitHub.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>